 6. Extra Blankets

 Heaven forbid if an emergency were to strike in winter.
 But if it did, make sure that you are ready.
-Electricity and keeping your home heated might not even be an option.
+Electricity and keeping your home heated by natural gas might not be options.
 Make sure to have plenty of extra blankets stored away, just in case.

 7. Duct Tape

-You are going to go through a bunch of batteries.
+You are going to go through a bunch of batteries during the emergency, depending on its severity and the length of time it affects your area.
 Make sure you stockpile batteries of all kinds while preparing for an emergency.
 If someone in your family uses a breathing machine or respirator, be sure to stock up on the appropriate batteries.
 Please look into a solar-powered backup system like a Goal Zero Solar Unit.

 11. Can Openers